EvictionLab/eviction-lab-website/content/updates/research/ets-report-2022/index.md

 }
 /**
  * there is a high specificty rule that adds bullets to *all* `li` elements
- * inside of so we need to use !important to override here 😢
+ * inside of so we need to use !important to override
  * (❗️ `.center-content-post ul li:before`)
  */
 .nav.nav--aftercdc .nav-item:before {